ryanderickson/surveys/README.md

 - $counts: A dataframe of the counts of the observed values in a and b and comparisons of a and b
 - $zero: The number of a-to-b comparisons in which the a and b values were the same
 - $num1: The number of a-to-b comparisons in which the b value was larger
-- $numneg1: The number of 1-to-b comparisons in which the b value was smaller
+- $numneg1: The number of a-to-b comparisons in which the b value was smaller
 - $amean: The mean of a
 - $bmean: The mean of b